 Essay Topic: If you had the authority to change your community in a positive way, what specific changes would you make?

-Deadline: All written scholarship submission materials must be received by 11:59 PM CST on December 31, 2019.
-The winner will be announced on January 31, 2020 and will receive a one-time award of $1,000 in one lumpsum.
+Deadline: All written scholarship submission materials must be received by 11:59 PM CST on the final day of the calendar year.
+The winner will be announced on January 31 of the following year and will receive a one-time award of $1,000 in one lump sum.